akhilvreddy/word2vec-scratch/README.md

   - Skip-gram with Negative Sampling (SGNS)
   - Continuous Bag of Words (CBOW)

-> My loss calcualtions for these happen inside the `forward` function for each class instead of the training loop itslef.
+> My loss calcualtions for these happen inside the `forward` function for each class instead of the training loop itself - we get `loss = model(inputs)`.

 - Training on wikipedia text corpus
 - Efficient data processing and batching